Tonsil Stones Hit Mainstream Media

 Tonsil stones produce breath so bad that many people who suffer from them are desperate for a solution.
 At the California Breath Clinics, patients are put on a regimen of oxygenating sprays and rinses, along with nasal sinus drops.

 These combat the problem by creating an oxygen-rich environment that kills the anaerobic breath, while the sinus drops stop the flow of mucous that plays a key role in the formation of the tonsil stones.
-More about tonsil stones

 Compensation Disclosure: This site receives compensation for referred sales of some or all mentioned products and services.